 - This search engine returns results primarily from websites and blogs that address cults from a sociological perspective.

 - If you are looking for information on religious cults, churches, movements, preachers or doctrines from a mainstream Christian theological perspective, use ApologeticsSearch.com instead.

 - See also: theological vs. sociological definitions of the term ‘cult.’

 If you have questions or concerns about cults, you’ve come to the right place.
-Use this dedicated search engine to find information about (alleged) cult groups, cult-like organizations, abusive churches, cultic behavior, spiritual abuse, and related topics.
+Use CounterCultSearch.com to find information about (alleged) cult groups, cult-like organizations, abusive churches, cultic behavior, spiritual abuse, undue influence and related topics.

-You can also search for information about lay- and professional cult experts, but buyer-beware: see our Disclaimer & Notes section below.
+You can also search for information about lay- and professional cult experts, but buyer-beware: you’ll want to be careful when selecting an expert.

-- Be careful when evaluating people who present themselves as ‘cult experts.’
+Be careful when evaluating people who present themselves as ‘cult experts.’
 The term is not protected.
 Anyone can use it regardless of ability, approach, or level of acceptance by recognized authorities in the field.
-It is a good idea to stay away from individuals who come across as used car salesmen, or who refer to their efforts with pompous sounding titles.
-Use the search engine to learn how to select a cult expert.
-If in doubt, check with the International Cultic Studies Society.

 This is true for similar titles as wel, such as: ‘consultant,’ ‘thought reform consultant,’ ‘lecturer,’ ‘exit counselor,’ ‘intervention specialist,’ ‘cult specialist,’ ‘court expert,’ ‘cult watcher,’ ‘cult tracker,’ and et cetera.

 Stay away from individuals who come across as used car salesmen, refer to their efforts with pompous sounding titles, or talk primarily in sound bytes.